ValKhv/GRACKLE/README.md

 # GRACKLE
-$\qquad$ The little bird-like VBA library it is named after: humble, inconspicuous, and almost useless.
+      The little bird-like VBA library it is named after: humble, inconspicuous, and almost useless.
 However, it contains basic methods to extend the capabilities of Access and Excel
 The GRACKLE  library is a compact set of useful classes and utilities that make it easy to create complex VBA  applications.
 The library consists of a skeleton of related modules covering aspects of the GUI, Network, data management, extensions of the basic tools of the language.
-$\qquad$ Using the library is possible in different ways:
+   Using the library is possible in different ways:
 -	Code snipping: borrowing individual functions and modules within your project.
 -	Connect the library as an external object (via the References menu - just add the finished GRACKLE database.accdb)
 -	Compile code as a dynamic link library (for example, using VBACompiler https://vbacompiler.com/ )